DEVELOPERSECRETTV/IPTV-Sharp/README.md

 ## Credits
-This version was coded by: AMERIKANO TUGA
+This version was coded by: DEVELOPER